- ~ Essential Packing List

 - Umbrella - This is optional!
 Indeed, I saw some pilgrims hiking with an umbrella.
 To each his own!
 Adds too much weight for me to consider for my packing list.

 - One Pair Hiking Boots/Shoes - For my first Camino, I used a pair of Merrell trail shoes.
 No heavy ankle boots for me.
 I loved them!
 My next Caminos I wore a Keen low-top.
 They were sufficiently rugged on the hills of the Primitivo and the cobblestone of Portugal!
 The Keens have a wider foot base - which is handy for me, and they were wonderful as well.
-Buying one size larger than I usually wear also prevented ALL foot problems.
+Most recently I have used the Altra Trail Runner, the Lone Peak Model, instead of a more rugged trail shoe.
+They are ultra-light weight, dry out quickly, but are less supportive with a pack.
+I used poles on the rocky, more rugged sections to help me there.
+They were so amazingly comfortable, and I had much happier feet wearing them.
+I think I am an Altra convert!
+Between the Merrells and the Altras - for me it will be a hard decision going forward.
+Buying one size larger than I usually wear also helped prevent foot problems due to swelling feet.
 Every individual will have to decide what works for them.
 Just be sure to test them sufficiently before you go AND consider the terrain and the weather you will be walking in.
 Also consider waterproofing (Gore Tex) in your shoes OR use a Tech Wash and Nikwax to waterproof a comfortable pair you already own.

 - Sun Hat - I usually use a baseball-style cap, but there are many to choose from that are light weight and protect you from the sun.
-I tuck a moistened bandana under the back of my baseball cap on really hot days to help cool me and protect my neck from the sun.
+I like the new styles now which have a hole for a pony tail, that is higher that the usual back open air.
+It works great if you have long hair.
+Also, a visor may be cooler and also will work for ponytails!
+I tuck a moistened bandanna under the back of my baseball cap or visor on really hot days to help cool me and protect my neck from the sun.
 I learned this trick from the lawn workers in my neighborhood in Denver.
 It works like a charm.

 - Bandana(s)/Buffs - multiple uses as wash cloth, scarf, sweat band, neck sun protector (see above) or a night cap.
 I took one of each!
 I love these versatile items!
 If you are walking in cold weather, consider a warmer hat/cap.
 For me these versatile items are essential on my packing list most times of the year.